MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ## Overview

-In May 2021, a number of features that were previously optional have become the default behavior for all new apps.
-This article aims to guide those who have created an app prior to the implementation of these features on how to upgrade their app to utilize the new features.
+In May 2021, many features that were previously optional are now the default behavior for all new apps.
+This article provides guidance to users who developed an app before the introduction of new features, on how to upgrade their app to leverage these latest functionalities.

 ### Native Dataverse

 If you created a canvas app with either the Dataverse or the Dynamics 365 connector before November 2019, then you might not have the benefits of using the current native connection experience for the Dataverse.

-If you created your app prior to November 2019 and you are not using a native Dataverse connection, then in Settings in the Upcoming features tab, in the 'Retired' tab you will find the **Improve data source experience and Microsoft Dataverse views** option along with the **Relational data, choices, and other new features for Microsoft Dataverse**.
+If you created your app prior to November 2019 and you aren't using a native Dataverse connection, then in Settings in the Upcoming features tab, in the 'Retired' tab you'll find the **Improve data source experience and Microsoft Dataverse views** option along with the **Relational data, choices, and other new features for Microsoft Dataverse**.

 ## How do I upgrade?